hashicorp/terraform-provider-aws/website/docs/r/ecr_registry_scanning_configuration.html.markdown

 In addition to all arguments above, the following attributes are exported:

-- `registry_id` - The registry ID where the repository was created.
+- `id` - The registry ID the scanning configuration applies to.
-- `scanning_configuration` - The scanning configuration for the registry.

 ## Timeouts